Regulation B8: Termination of Studies by the University

 2. FAILURE TO PROGRESS

-2.1 If you have not been awarded sufficient credits for your particular stage of study and have exhausted all reassessment attempts available, your studies will be terminated as stated in Regulation D2 (Progression and Classification Rules).
+2.1 If you have not been awarded sufficient credits to progress to your next stage of study and have already exhausted your repeat year opportunity, your studies will be terminated as stated in Regulation D2 (Progression and Classification Rules).
+This will be the case even if you have a reassessment attempt remaining on any failed module/s.

 2.2 You have the right to submit an appeal against the decision of the University to terminate your studies.
 Such an appeal can only be made on the grounds of procedural irregularity or previously undisclosed exceptional circumstances.